The Importance of Dreaming Together

 Through the routines of life, people often forget to keep dreaming.
 When was the last time you and your partner dreamt about the future?
 What about the personal dreams you held so dear growing up?
 When a person stops dreaming, life can feel meaningless.
 How do you reinvigorate the passion of pursuing dreams together?
 Here are some questions you and your partner can ask each other to start the conversation:

 I challenge you to spend time talking to your spouse about what you want to accomplish in the next year, or the next five years together.
 Give yourself permission to pursue things that make you happy.
 Some couples spend the first 18 years of their kid’s lives dedicating everything to them.
 What happens when your child goes off to college and there’s an empty nest?
 You might say “I don’t know who I am anymore.
 I don’t even know what I enjoy doing.”
 Remind yourselves why you decided to do life with your partner.
-If you’re struggling to do so and you want to get back to dreaming together, give us a call at (616) 929-0248.
+If you’re struggling to do so and you want to get back to dreaming together, find a Lifeologie couples counselor near you.